ankitbko/blog/_posts/2021-04-15-logging-in-python.md

 ```

 One additional thing we have done is to wrap all the code *before* calling the decorated function `func` in a `try - except` block.
 We don't want the execution to fail due to problems in logging even before the target function is called.
 In no case our logging logic should cause failure in the system.

+# Conclusion

+The above decorator is a good starting point and can be extended or simplified according to the requirements.
+It reduces the chance of missing out on exception logging and standardizes the error messages across the application.

 Reach out to me in the comments below for any questions that you may have.